Epoxy vs Tiles: Five reasons why replacing your tired tiled floor is long overdue…

 Everlast® Epoxy flooring has a textured, nonabrasive surface that provides grip.
 Our nonslip additive will give your flooring an extremely slip-resistant finish that tiles simply can’t match.
 The smooth surface of tile becomes hazardous if it’s exposed to grease, water, or oils, which could result in injury to your staff and customers, possibly even culminating in a costly lawsuit.

 Easy installation for minimum downtime

 We understand that the prospect of replacing a failed floor can be daunting.
-Breaking up concrete, prepping the surface to lay tiles, and facing a closure of your facility while new flooring is laid all requires downtime and disruption to your business.
+Breaking up concrete, prepping the surface to lay tiles, and facing the closure of your facility while new flooring is laid all require downtime and disruption to your business.